[Tokoname Ware Journey] Teapots and Ceramics in Japan's Six Ancient Kilns

 Located about a 15-minute drive from Tokoname Station, Cera Mall is a 50,000 square meter mall housing 12 pottery specialty stores.

-"Nizamatsu" also has an outlet section, where in addition to Tokoname ware, there is a huge selection of bargain tableware from ceramic producing areas around the country.
+"Nizamatsu" also has an outlet sales area, where in addition to Tokoname ware, tableware is lined up at bargain prices from ceramic production areas all over the country.
 The prices are surprisingly 1/4 to 1/5 of the market price.

 The original Tokoname ware ceramic bottle is also recommended as a souvenir.